melnaquib/Communicate-Data-Findings/readme.md

-# (Dataset Exploration Title)
+# (FordBike Ride Sharing Data Investigation)
-## by (your name here)
+## by (Mustafa Elnaquib)

 ## Dataset

-> Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
+> Dataset lists the data of 183412 trips made by ford GoBike Bike Sharing app, from February 2019.

 ## Summary of Findings